maslenkou/figma-graph-calculator/README.md

 * Reduce the number of points in the rendered vector path by implementing [the Ramer–Douglas–Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm).
 * Refactor and rewrite the most problematic parts of the code.
 Probably redesign the logic distributed between Typescript and UI files.
 * Enrich the UI by adding the supported syntax pop-up and GitHub repository link.
 * Improve the performance and speed by simplifying the process of previewing the entered function on canvas as well as the method of rendering the final vector path.
-I know that it's done pretty badly.
+I know that it's done  badly.
 <br />

 ## 🪲  Bug reports or feature requests